 Medivir is developing remetinostat as a topical application for use in early stage CTCL.
 Remetinostat is a histone deacetylase (HDAC) inhibitor.
 HDAC inhibitors are approved for treatment of CTCL in late-stage patients but are not recommended for early-stage patients due to their significant side effects.
 The unique design of remetinostat enables topical application, making it active only in the skin.
 As soon as it reaches the blood stream, it is degraded, avoiding the side effects associated with other HDAC inhibitors.

-In the recently completed phase II study, remetinostat demonstrated efficacy on skin lesions, reduction of itching and high tolerability in patients with early-stage CTCL.
+In the phase II study, remetinostat demonstrated efficacy on skin lesions, reduction of itching and high tolerability in patients with early-stage CTCL.
 This positive top-line data showed that patients that were given the highest dose in the study (remetinostat gel 1% twice daily) had the highest proportion of confirmed responses (40 percent, 8 patients out of 20).
 In addition, 80 percent of the patients in this dose group who had clinically significant itching at baseline experienced a meaningful reduction in the severity of their itching.
 Remetinostat was well-tolerated and without signs of systemic adverse effects in the study.